MaverickDSmith/binary-pointclouds/README.md

 In our Base Case study, we compare our Binary Encoding technique against Open3D's Voxelization Technique + a Density-Aware Downsampling method.
 The Density-Aware Downsampling method was only used if the total number of points in the Voxelized point cloud was higher than the total number of points the Binary Encoded point cloud, in order to keep things fair.

-In this test, we find that Voxelization rather handily beats our method at 64 slices, and overwhelmingly beats our method at 128 slices.
-I initially thought we would perform much worse than voxelization at this point, but was surprised to see just how much worse this method was compared to voxelization.

-Although we store 8 points for the price of 1 byte, we also store every single empty space as a point in our bitarray.
-Voxelization stores every active point more expensively than we do, but does not store the empty space.
-Our base method can be expected to beat Voxelization when our method is used with lower resolution on large point clouds.

-Furthermore, although this is the storage test, it is worth noting that Voxelization performs significantly faster than our Binary Encoding technique.
-The higher the slice resolution, the longer it takes for a point cloud to be encoded.
-Although we have significantly decreased the length of time it takes for the binary encoding to finish, the 128 resolution still takes on average just under three seconds to finish, whereas the voxelization takes less than a tenth of a second.
-However, we find that this length of time is not necessarily a deterrent from using our method in cases where it makes sense to use, as this is a pre-processing step, and the decoding time is exponentially faster than the encoding time.

 #### Storage Test 2: RLE Test 1

 | Dataset  | Total Size (KB) | Average Size (KB) | Objects larger than binary | Objects smaller than binary | Objects equal to binary |